LIHTU/star_ticker_app/README.md

 Styles:
 - add night view
   - turns everything black and red.
-  - uses photos that have a slight red filter added to them.
+  - uses photos that have a slight red filter added to them. (accomplish with CSS; not by adding alterate photos.)